741 Colonel Ledyard Highway

 Director Burdick summarized the proposed land conveyance.
 She mentioned that on the plan

-topography of the parcels.
-Commissioner Harwood commented that the Conservation
+parcels.
+Commissioner Harwood commented that the Conservation Committee and Avalonia

-Committee and Avalonia were discussing creating a cross-country trail for Ledyard High
+were discussing creating a cross-country trail for Ledyard High School.

 Commissioner Woody asked if there was an access strip to Applewood Drive.
 Commissioner